 With the recent reforms to the Baccalaureate coming into effect from September 2019 the choices open to students can be found here

-The OIB curriculum (English literature and History-Geography) will be offered instead of LV1/LVA English and History-Geography in the core curriculum.
+Starting in September 2022, the BFI curriculum (English literature and History-Geography) will be offered instead of LV1/LVA English and History-Geography in the core curriculum.

 Outlines of our English and History-Geography programmes can be consulted here.